farhanoshim/AntiSensing-Defense_against_Unauthorised_Radar_Sensing/README.md

 ## Abstract

-Recent advancements in Ultra-Wideband (UWB) radar technology have enabled sensing applications such as contactless non-line-of-sight vital sign monitoring.
-However, it has also raised significant privacy concerns due to the potential for unauthorized surveillance.
-UWB radar can capture sensitive physiological data, even through walls, in both public and private spaces.
-In this paper, we present Anti-Sensing, a novel defense mechanism designed to prevent unauthorized radar-based sensing.
-Our approach uses physically realizable perturbations, such as oscillatory motion from wearable devices, to disrupt radar sensing systems.
-These oscillations mimic natural cardiac motion, misleading systems that monitor heart rate (HR) and resulting in inaccurate estimations.
-We design a gradient-based algorithm to optimize the frequency and spatial amplitude of these oscillations for maximal disruption while remaining physiologically realistic.
-We validate Anti-Sensing through simulations and real-world tests on radar data and neural network-based heart rate sensing models, demonstrating its effectiveness in degrading their accuracy and providing a practical solution for safeguarding privacy.
+Recent advancements in Ultra-Wideband (UWB) radar technology have enabled contactless, non-line-of-sight vital sign monitoring, making it a valuable tool for healthcare.
+However, UWB radar’s ability to capture sensitive physiological data, even through walls, raises significant privacy concerns, particularly in human-robot interactions and autonomous systems that rely on radar for sensing human presence and physiological functions.
+In this paper, we present Anti-Sensing, a novel defense mechanism designed to prevent unauthorized radarbased sensing.
+Our approach introduces physically realizable perturbations, such as oscillatory motion from wearable devices, to disrupt radar sensing by mimicking natural cardiac motion, thereby misleading heart rate (HR) estimations.
+We develop a gradient-based algorithm to optimize the frequency and spatial amplitude of these oscillations for maximal disruption while ensuring physiological plausibility.
+Through both simulations and real-world experiments with radar data and neural networkbased HR sensing models, we demonstrate the effectiveness of Anti-Sensing in significantly degrading model accuracy, offering a practical solution for privacy preservation.